Who is the Knysna ANC dancing For? Is it for controversial Municipal Manager Grant Easton?

 His arguments in support of a Joint Tribunal were strikingly similar to those advanced by Maughan-Brown.
-Was it co-incidence?
-Or was he proving to the Administration that the illegal bursaries he and ANC Councillor Clive Witbooi had received was money well spent?
+Was it a coincidence?
+Or was he proving to the Administration that the illegal bursaries he and ANC Councillor Clive Witbooi had received were money well spent?

 Suspiciously, Grant Easton (then Chief Financial Officer, now Municipal Manager) would not investigate that illegal use of taxpayer funds despite me forwarding the law as received from SALGA.